PTC-Education/Gaze-Tracking-Demos/README.md

 ### Ring of Colorful Labels Demo

-The last example is fundamentally a twin of the "Board of Colorful Labels Demo", but with a different layout for the labels.
+This example is fundamentally a twin of the "Board of Colorful Labels Demo", but with a different layout for the labels.
 Instead of being arranged as a flat billboard, the 10 3D labels form a ring around the experience's origin.
 This new layout serves as another demonstration for how experiements could be set up for quantification with gaze tracking.
 A brief screen recording of this AR experience is included below:

 *Many data point about the user's gaze are logged into a ThingWorx data table.
 This AR experience serves as a sample environment for harvesting gaze data.*